 Yes, you definitely can recover deleted photos from the Canon camera.
 You might think that the deleted data is gone forever.
 Actually, No, deleted files or photos still exist in the same storage sectors.
 But, those storage sectors are marked as deleted and ready to be overwritten with new data.

-However, for a safe and quick recovery of photos from a Canon camera, you will need a professional photo recovery tool. that can detect the Canon RAW image format and get back deleted photos.
+However, you will need a professional photo recovery tool for a safe and quick recovery of photos from a Canon camera. that can detect the Canon RAW image format and get back deleted photos.

-Remo Photo Recovery software can efficiently recover photos and videos from all models of Canon like Ixus 185 HS, PowerShot SX70 HS, PowerShot G1 X Mark III, EOS 5D, Mark IV, Canon eos rebel t3i and eos rebel t6.
-Not only that, the tool can detect around 300 file formats like CR2, CRW, AMR, etc. The software is built with a deep scan feature to recover media files even after complex data loss scenarios.
+Remo Photo Recovery software can efficiently recover photos and videos from all models of Canon EOS and PowerShot models like Ixus 185 HS, PowerShot SX740 HS, PowerShot G1 X Mark III, EOS 5D, Mark IV, Canon eos rebel t3i and eos rebel t6.
+Not only that, the tool can detect any number of file formats like CR2, CRW, AMR, etc. The software is built with a deep scan feature to recover media files even after complex data loss scenarios.

 The ability to detect RAW image formats of all the digital cameras makes Remo the most preferred photo recovery software in the industry.
 Remo’s Deep Scan algorithm discretely scans every individual storage sector for data signatures and will restore every single bit of data from them.
 Additionally, Remo’s self-explanatory UI will help you recover deleted photos from Canon cameras in a few simple clicks.
 The following section has a complete explanation of how to recover deleted photos from a Canon camera.

-How do I Recover Photos & Videos from Canon Camera?
+How to Recover Deleted Photos & Videos From Canon Camera?

 Download and install Remo Photo Recovery software on your system.
-Connect the camera card to the system and launch the application
+Connect the Canon camera card to the system and launch the application.

 Note: If you have trouble playing your Canon MOV video files or any other video files, click here to know how to repair Canon MOV files and make them playable.